cjdupreez/nessus-report-downloader/README.md

 =======================================
-Updated by COrnel du Preez 7/16/2018
+Updated by Cornel du Preez 7/16/2018
 =======================================

 Description:  Interactive script that connects to a specified Nessus 6 server using the